DaxGupta/ISL_Players_Stats/README.md

 # ISL_Players_Stats
-Player stats in the various graphical structure are shown with the help of using Jupyter notebook
+<b>Player stats in the various graphical structure are shown with the help of using Jupyter notebook </b>